ViPeR5000/span/README.md

     * Use a unique value for UNIQUEID.
 Six random alphanumeric characters would be a reasonable choice.
 If the name conflicts with one that's already been created, then the request will fail.
     * Example via CLI: `curl -X POST https://192.168.1.2/api/v1/auth/register -H 'Content-Type: application/json' -d '{"name": "home-assistant-123456", "description": "Home Assistant Local Span Integration"}'`
 2. If the panel is already "unlocked", you will get a 2xx response to this call containing the `"accessToken"`.
 If not, then you will be prompted to open and close the door of the panel 3 times, once every two seconds, and then retry the query.
 3. Store the value from the `"accessToken"` property of the response.
-(It will be a long string, such as `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c"` for example).
-This is the token which should be included with all future requests.
+(It will be a long string of random charactersu).
+The token can be used with all future SPAN integration configurations.
 4. This token can be used in the intial configuration.
-Send all future requests with the HTTP header `"Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c"` (Remember, this is just a dummy example token!)
+If you were calling the SPAN API directly all requests would load the HTTP header `"Authorization: Bearer <your token here>"`

 _(If you have multiple Span Panels, you will need to repeat this process for each panel, as tokens are only accepted by the panel that generated them.)_